Paris IAS Ideas 2025 - 2026

 - 2:00 pm - Civil Wars and the New World Order, 1979-1994 by Jeremy I. Adelman, director of the Global History Lab at the University of Cambridge, Henry Charles Lea Professor Emeritus of History at Princeton University, and Academic Director of the Open Society University.

-- 2:40 pm - Technology Adoption and Smallholder Farmers in Latin America: Impacts on Food Supply Chains and Just Rural Transitions by Javier Perez Burgos economist and hisstorian from the University of the Andes
+- 2:40 pm - Technology Adoption and Smallholder Farmers in Latin America: Impacts on Food Supply Chains and Just Rural Transitions by Javier Perez Burgos, policy specialist and development economist in Wëia, a Colombian fintech.

 |